rainbow954/streamly-spark-examples/streamly-kafka-elasticsearch/README.md

 ## Introduction

 This is a sample stream processing application that you can deploy in [Streamly].
-It is written in Java and consumes events from [Kafka] count each word on the event then writes aggregates to [Elasticsearch].
+It is written in Java and consumes events from [Kafka] then writes aggregates to [Elasticsearch].

 ## Quickstart